TilDim/hs-pity-timer-tracker/README.md

 How to install:

-No installation required for this program to work.
+No installation is required for this program to work.
 Just download and run the .jar file anywhere in your system.

 How it works: